sabnzbd/sabctools/README.md

 # Testing

-For testing we use `pytest` (install via `pip install -r tests/requirements.txt`) and test can simply be executed by browsing to the `sabctools` directory and running:
+For testing we use `pytest` (install via `pip install --group test`) and test can simply be executed by browsing to the `sabctools` directory and running:
 ```
 pytest
 ```